Gomorrah (TV series): Season 4 (2019)

 Valerio tries in great secrecy to discover, together with 'a Golia, Cantonese and MMA who is behind the seizure of the cargo.
 To do this, he enters into a fake secret agreement with the Capaccios, of whom he suspects a lot about the affair.
 At a second meeting with them, he first delivers a letter to his father to be delivered to Enzo in case something unpleasant should happen to him, he knows the truth previously discovered by Nicola, and finds his treasonous death at the hands of 'a Golia, who accompanied him to the meeting.
 The latter then makes a real agreement, with the Capaccios and the Levantes to take out Sangueblù.
 Thanks to the unexpected visit of Valerio's father, Sangueblù reads the letter that he delivers to him and understands the reason for his friend's secret initiatives before dying.
-He then sets a trap for his enemies and the traitor 'a Goliath with a fake appointment for a new drug channel and kills 'a Goliath and 'o Crezi.
+He then sets a trap for his enemies and the traitor 'a Golia with a fake appointment for a new drug channel and kills 'a Golia and 'o Crezi.

 A sudden police roundup lands Patrizia in custody.
 In a conversation with the magistrate Walter Ruggieri, she discovers that her husband is behind the loss of the shipment.
 Genny is informed by Fernando about the arrest of Patrizia and tries to get her a lawyer who can get her out immediately, to prevent the woman from talking about him, in front of Ruggieri.
 But Azzurra wants her dead, to avoid losing the investments made so far.
 Patrizia begins to talk about her enemies in front of Ruggieri, in a well-protected place, but the magistrate wants much more information: that of Genny Savastano.
 Sangueblù has changed his hiding place after the failed ambush at the Levantes'.
-However, 'o Diplomato finds Maria, Sangueblù's girlfriend, together with two other men whom he had left to guard her, and kills them.
+'O Diplomato finds Maria, Sangueblù's girlfriend, together with two other men whom he had left to guard her, and kills them.
 Genny ambushes the Levantes and kills Gerlando, his wife and their escort.
 He sends Fernando and another man to relieve Patrizia and Michelangelo from the hiding place of the prosecution.
 Genny commissions a plane to get them to leave Italy.
 At the airbase, he has a private talk with Patrizia.
 He asks her if she spoke about him in front of Ruggieri, during the deposition made in the prosecutor's office, but she denies it.
 Michelangelo, already waiting on the plane, is shot and killed.
 Genny then pulls a gun on her and kills her.
 Finally Genny goes to his bunker where his fugitive begins.